The Parent Trap (1961 film): Subsequent developments

 In India, there have been several films inspired by The Parent Trap.
 In 1965, a Tamil language version of the story called Kuzhandaiyum Deivamum, starring Kutty Padmini was released.
 The following year, it was remade into Telugu as Leta Manasulu also starring Kutty Padmini.
 A Hindi version Do Kaliyaan starring Neetu Singh in the double role was made in 1968.
 The 1987 film Pyar Ke Kabil also has a similar storyline, as does the 2001 film Kuch Khatti Kuch Meethi which has Kajol playing the double role of 23-year-old twins.

 Home media

+The Parent Trap was initially released by Walt Disney Home Video through VHS on April 7, 1984, and on May 28, 1986, as part of Disney's "Wonderland Campaign".

-The film was released on a 2-disc special edition DVD in 2002, as part of the Vault Disney collection, with a new digital remaster by THX.
+The film was released on a 2-disc special edition DVD in May 2002, as part of the Vault Disney collection, with a new digital remaster by THX.

 In 2005, the film was once again released in a 2-Movie Collection, which also contained the made-for-television sequel, The Parent Trap II (1986), plus the original film trailer and other bonus features.

 The film was released for the first time on Blu-ray, but as a Disney Movie Club exclusive on April 24, 2018.
 The 1998 remake was also released on Blu-ray the same day.